intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/upstream.rst

 ------

 Linus' master, the upstream, or mainline.
-This is where all features from all subsystems, including DRM and i915, are merged.
+This is where all features from all subsystems, including DRM, are merged.

 The upstream follows a single branch, time-based development model, with a new kernel release occurring roughly every 10 weeks.
 New features are merged from